 The word “safer” implies that something was safe to begin with; however, when it comes to mobile apps, “safe” is a relative term.
 Although both Google and Apple have methods to weed out rogue apps that contain Malware:

-LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. and other undesirable features, malicious hackers have figured out how to exploit vulnerabilities in each operating system.
+Software that is intended to damage or disable computers and computer systems. and other undesirable features, malicious hackers have figured out how to exploit vulnerabilities in each operating system.
 So consumers need to be cautious when downloading any app, and companies should conduct regular searches of app stores to ensure their brands aren’t associated with rogue apps.

 With an average one million people activating Android smartphones every day, there’s no shortage of targets for criminals, and Android apps are more vulnerable to compromise because of Android’s open operating system.
 To help combat this problem, Google offers a program called Google Bouncer that looks for malware in apps before they are released in the Google Play store.
 But the bad guys are circumventing Bouncer by offering a $25 premium for customer’s Play accounts, which they then use to spread malicious apps.
 They are also selling kits for as little as $1,000 that can be used to target banks and other financial institutions, and finding new ways to hide malware in apps to avoid detection by the Google Bouncer.